 We have a new normal these days with the affects of the Coronavirus pandemic.
 What’s most important is doing our best to keep everyone safe and healthy.
 We encourage all Tempe residents and visitors to follow the current CDC guidelines.
 Please note that Maricopa County has provided additional guidelines being enforced county wide, you can read the mandates and how it affects your time in Tempe.

 To help cope with the new stresses that we are all facing, you may want to get outside and enjoy the Arizona sunshine.
 Remember to practice social distancing and stay at least six feet away from others at all times.
-The best times for outdoor fun this summer is early in the morning, or later in the afternoon or early evening around dusk.

 We’re all in this together and everyone must make smart, informed decisions about what type of activities are safe.
 And, of course, if you’re not feeling well, please stay at home.
 To help guide your decisions, we suggest that you visit the Arizona Office of Tourism webpage with the latest updates for about COVID-19 in our state and links to local and national resources.
 And, visit the Tempe Tourism Office web page for additional links to local information about COVID-19.